blogmarketing/blogmarketing.github.io/_posts/2024-01-26-marketing-funnel.md

 **Consideration:** Potential customers delve into research, evaluating your offering.
 Nurture their interest with tailored content like informative blog posts, detailed product guides, and interactive webinars, providing value and establishing credibility.

 **Conversion:** The pivotal stage transforms interest into a purchase.
-Persuasive copywriting, compelling landing pages, limited-time offers, and targeted retargeting ads seal the deal, convincing customers your product is the solution.
+Persuasive copywriting, compelling **[landing pages]({% post_url 2024-01-31-why-dedicated-landing-pages-matter %})**, limited-time offers, and targeted retargeting ads seal the deal, convincing customers your product is the solution.

 **Engagement:** Post-purchase support cements loyalty.
 Keep in touch through personalized **[emails]({% post_url 2024-01-16-reasons-business-use-email-marketing %})**, address customer feedback, and provide exceptional customer service.
 Social media interactions and valuable content enhance their experience, fostering a deeper connection.